Departmental Policies

 Federal, Global, and Maryland Fellows (FGSM)

 FGSM fall seminar courses (and their HONR crosslisted options) may count as upper-level GVPT courses of choice.
-Fall seminar courses taken specifically through the Global Fellows program may count for upper-level GVPT-IR credit.
+Fall seminar courses taken specifically through the Global Fellows program may count for upper-level IR/CP credit for IR - B.A. majors.
 The Maryland General Assembly Writing Internship Program (ENGL381/HONR368A) does NOT count for GVPT major credit.
 This course instead may count towards the Fundamental Studies Professional Writing GenEd requirement.

-ALL Federal, Global, and applicable Maryland Fellows seminar courses are considered experiential learning credit.
-GVPT students are allowed to apply 6 total experiential learning credits towards the GVPT major.
-More information about GVPT's experiential learning policy may be found under the 'Experiential Learning Policy' header above.
+ALL Federal, Global, and applicable Maryland Fellows seminar courses are considered experiential learning credit and are subject to the limitations outlined in the 'Experiential Learning Policy' section above.